 The trail itself is steep and rocky.
 It climbs over 1000 feet in less than a mile and a half (1.35 miles to the Living Room, or 2.7 miles RT).
 We took it slow with our 5 and 8 year-olds walking and the baby on Dad’s back.
 For the 5 year-old, it was quite a slog.
 There was a bit of whining and grumpiness, and Dad had to carry him for several short stretches.

 At the end of the hike, we were pretty worn out, but the furniture made it all worth it.
 There are about a dozen nice comfy chairs and loveseats (if rocks can be comfy) and maybe 5 more crude projects built down below.
-We were lucky and no one was there when we arrived, but I’d guess you’ll often have company at this destination.
+Luckily, no one was there when we arrived, but I’d guess you’ll often have company at this destination.
 We passed lots of people and their dogs on the way up and down.

 Finally, the hike down took us about 15 minutes of our 2 hour and 15 minute hike.
 We recommend that you do this hike in the morning or on a cloudy day like we did.
 It would be pretty hot in July crossing that face.
-It was an awesome and rewarding hike, but it’s also for children with a bit of hiking experience.
+The Living Room was an awesome and rewarding hike, but it’s also for children with a bit of hiking experience.
+Add this to your bucket list.
+If you are looking for easier trails, check out our Family-Friendly Hikes in Northern Utah.